 “Resilient people view failure as evidence that they’re stretching themselves to the limits.
 They know that if they don’t ever fall down, they’re likely not trying hard enough.
 Each stumble provides proof that they’re pushing themselves outside of their comfort zones, which is an essential component to self-growth.”
 Amy Morin

-Consequently, if you’re thinking of bringing a different perspective on failure in your team, we’d recommend doing an internal “Failure Slam”.
+Consequently, if you’re thinking of bringing a different perspective on failure to your team, we’d recommend doing an internal “Failure Slam”.

 3. Raise Awareness of Wellbeing and Resilience

-There is nothing better for your team than raising awareness of what resilience and wellbeing are, and what they mean.
-It’s true that one size does not fit all in wellbeing.
+There is nothing better for your team resilient than raising awareness of what resilience and well-being are, and what they mean.
+It’s true that one size does not fit all in well-being.
 And people will look at it from different angles, however, it’s important to emphasize the importance.

 There are many great methods and tools to raise awareness.
-To name a few, WRAW – the Workplace Resilience and Wellbeing psychometric tool, developed in the UK and based on research methodology allowing better self-awareness around factors that impact individual and team resilience.
+To name a few, WRAW – the Workplace Resilience and Wellbeing psychometric tool, developed in the UK and based on research methodology allows better self-awareness around factors that impact individual resilience and team resilient.

 Here are a few other interventions and ideas for you and your team: